 VHS Tapes are NOT recyclable in the Sioux Falls single stream.

-Today, VHS tapes sit around in basements and closets, gathering dust, while the old videos stored on them slowly degrade.
+Today, VHS and Cassette tapes sit around in basements and closets, gathering dust, while the old videos and audio stored on them slowly degrade.
 VHS and cassette tapes are a classic example of a dead technology.
 Replaced by DVDs, CDs, and digital media, there are too many of them to be valuable and they’re still not old enough to be interesting.
 Thrift stores often even turn them down as donations.

 Why VHS tapes DO NOT go in the recycling bin: